kariljordan/bpco/_exercises/02-05-a-building-your-core-group.md

 6. I plan, but not carefully!

-7. Not so much.
-I usually plan at least a little bit.
+7. I usually plan at least a little bit.
+That said, for certain things my plan is:
+	"Start working.
+See what happens.
+Organize that.
+Make a real plan."

 8. I weigh decisions carefully; it takes me a long time to make big decisions.